 We are a biopharmaceutical company focused on redefining care for women and for men through purpose-driven science, empowering medicines, and transformative advocacy.
-Founded in 2016, we have two FDA-approved products: (1) ORGOVYX® (relugolix 120 mg), which was approved in the U.S. by the U.S. Food and Drug Administration ("FDA") in December 2020 as the first and only oral gonadotropin-releasing hormone ("GnRH") receptor antagonist for the treatment of adult patients with advanced prostate cancer; and (2) MYFEMBREE® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg), which was approved in the U.S. by the FDA in May 2021 as the first and only once-daily oral treatment for the management of heavy menstrual bleeding associated with uterine fibroids.
-In July 2021, the European Commission approved RYEQO® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg) as the first and only long-term, once-daily oral treatment in Europe for moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
-In July 2021, Myovant Sciences GmbH ("MSG"), one of our subsidiaries, submitted a supplemental New Drug Application ("sNDA") to the FDA for once-daily MYFEMBREE for the management of moderate to severe pain associated with endometriosis.
-MYFEMBREE is also being assessed for contraceptive efficacy in women ages 18-35 years who are at risk for pregnancy, pending FDA removal of a partial clinical hold.
+Founded in 2016, we have two FDA-approved products: (1) ORGOVYX® (relugolix 120 mg), which was approved in the U.S. by the U.S. Food and Drug Administration ("FDA") in

+December 2020 as the first and only oral gonadotropin-releasing hormone ("GnRH") receptor antagonist for the treatment of adult patients with advanced prostate cancer; and (2) MYFEMBREE® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg), which was approved in the U.S. by the FDA in May 2021 as the first and only once-daily oral treatment for the management of heavy menstrual bleeding associated with uterine fibroids.
+In July 2021 and August 2021, the European Commission and the Medicines and Healthcare products Regulatory Agency, respectively, approved RYEQO® (relugolix 40 mg, estradiol 1.0 mg, and norethindrone acetate 0.5 mg) as the first and only long-term, once-daily oral treatment in the European Union and the United Kingdom, respectively, for moderate to severe symptoms of uterine fibroids in adult women of reproductive age.
+In September 2021, the FDA accepted our supplemental New Drug Application ("sNDA") for MYFEMBREE for the management of moderate to severe pain associated with endometriosis, setting a target action date of May 6, 2022.
+MYFEMBREE is also being evaluated for contraceptive efficacy in women with heavy menstrual bleeding associated with uterine fibroids or endometriosis-associated pain who are 18 to 50 years of age and at risk for pregnancy.
 Relugolix (120 mg) is also under regulatory review in Europe for men with advanced prostate cancer.
 We are also developing MVT-602, an oligopeptide kisspeptin-1 receptor agonist, which has completed a Phase 2a study for the treatment of female infertility as a part of assisted reproduction.